 Any combination of these methods may be used, but the end result (when made using high-quality materials) is still a potent, flavorful, herbal flower that burns and smokes just like traditional cannabis flower.

-This concentrate material is what’s added to the hemp flower to create THC-O flower.
-It’s important that the concentrate material is carefully lab tested to ensure its potency and purity.
+This concentrated material is what’s added to the hemp flower to create a THC-O flower.
+The concentrated material must be carefully lab tested to ensure its potency and purity.

 As you can imagine, the THC-O flower offers a range of benefits thanks to its complete cannabinoid profile and “natural” dosing method.

-Some of this synergy also comes from the naturally occurring terpenes in the hemp flower, which may provide their own range of therapeutic benefits.
+Some of this synergy also comes from the naturally occurring terpenes in the hemp flower, which may provide a range of therapeutic benefits.